uptechteam/ios-cookbook/10-debugging.md

 The Time Profiler instrument gives insights into the system’s CPUs and how effective multiple cores and threads are used.
 Basically - how good your app is performing.

-Always profile on a physical device, because your mac has a lot more horsepower
+❕Always profile on a physical device, because your mac has a lot more horsepower

 Use example: